Code-Institute-Submissions/TjoAlex-constructionconsultant/README.md

  # UX
  The end user of this site/project can be whoever interested in knowing more about the process of building buildings in Sweden and might find it useful to have someone that has the knowledge to follow along in such a project, making sure everything works well and doesn’t go wrong.
 The end user of this project/site will want to find clear description of the item listed:

-Requirements necessary for starting a building project Presentation of the company
+* Presentation of the company
-Explenation of how the company works
+* Explenation of how the company works
-Explenation of the company vision and goals
+* Explenation of the company vision
-Knowledge in building consulting and what it means Knowledge in what type of guidance the company offer Places in the country the service and rules apply for A explenation of how the final result of a building project should look A easy understanding of how one can get in contact with the company
+* Knowledge in building consulting and what it means
+* Knowledge in what type of guidance the company offer
+* A easy understanding of how one can get in contact with the company

 The end goal of the project is to give the user knowledge and excitement over buildings and their process as well as how the company itself provides a secure way for their potential customers projects to end with a good result.

  ## Ux Stories
+* As a user I want to learn more about what a consulting service provides.
+* As a user I want to get inspired to start a constrcution project.
+* As a user I want to see who is working with the company.
+* As a user I want a clear description of every service the company provides.
+* As a user i would like to clearly and easy find contact information.

  ### First Time Visitor Goals